-Germany Holidays 2019 / 2020
+Germany Holidays 2020

 Germany lies in Western Europe and is home to many tremendous landscapes.
 It’s a country full of buzzing cities, green forests, winding rivers and towering mountain ranges, as well as beaches on its northern coast.
 Germany of course has an incredible amount of history and there are traces of it left behind.
 These can be seen, especially throughout the country’s major cities.
 Berlin, Germany’s capital, is rich in WWII sites, but also boasts an exciting nightlife and art scene.
 Munich on the other hand, is known for its yearly Oktoberfest and beers halls, making it one of the most popular places for a city break in the country.

-At a glance
+Germany at a glance